 Windows programming isn't difficult.
-In fact, Microsoft Visual C++ 2005 makes it remarkably easy, as you'll see throughout the course of this book.
+Microsoft Visual C++ 2010 makes it remarkably easy, as you'll see throughout the course of this book.
 There's just one obstacle in your path: Before you get to the specifics of Windows programming, you have to be thoroughly familiar with the capabilities of the C++ programming language, particularly the object-oriented aspects of the language.
-Object-oriented techniques are central to the effectiveness of all the tools that are provided by Visual C++ 2005 for Windows programming, so it's essential that you gain a good understanding of them.
+Object-oriented techniques are central to the effectiveness of all the tools provided by Visual C++ 2010 for Windows programming, so it's essential that you gain a good understanding of them.
 That's exactly what this book provides.

 This chapter gives you an overview of the essential concepts involved in programming applications in C++.
-You'll take a rapid tour of the Integrated Development Environment (IDE) that comes with Visual C++ 2005.
+You'll take a rapid tour of the integrated development environment (IDE) that comes with Visual C++ 2010.
 The IDE is straightforward and generally intuitive in its operation, so you'll be able to pick up most of it as you go along.
-The best approach to getting familiar with it is to work through the process of creating, compiling, and executing a simple program.
-By the end of this chapter, you will have learned:
+The best way to get familiar with it is to work through the process of creating, compiling, and executing a simple program.